tommygeiger/tuner/README.md

-# Tuner, a playlist generator
+# Tuner ### a playlist generator

 A React app aimed to give users more control over the Spotify recommendation engine.
-Live at [tommygeiger.com/tuner](https://tommygeiger.com/tuner).
+Live at [tommygeiger.com/tuner](https://tommygeiger.com/tuner)

 ## Local Development